ccUnity3d/Brainztorm-docs/manual/quality/client.rst

 - :code:`OnQualityChanged`: fired after quality has been changed by a response from server.
 - :code:`OnDeviceNotSupported`: if response from server establish that current device is unsupported, this method will be triggered.

-We strongly recommend take advantage of Ready method for accessing the module properties.
+We strongly recommend take advantage of OnReady event for accessing the module properties.
 This ensure the response from server is done and the module has set the current quality and resolution.
 Look the following example: